صور الصفحة

 9 Thou hast put away my acquaintance far from me: they have set me an abomination to themselves.

-I was delivered up, and came not forth: 10 my eyes languished through poverty.
 All the day I cried to thee, O Lord: I stretched out my hands to thee.

 11 Wilt thou shew wonders to the dead? or shall physicians raise to life and give praise to thee?